 Hey all!
 I am excited to talk to you about this topic today – making green improvements to your home.
 It’s a new one for me, but it’s fun all the same.
 Okay, so let me be honest here.
 I did not truly care about green this or green that until my children arrived in this world.
 After they showed up, I saw things quite differently.
 I knew that I needed to make a change with their future in mind by helping make this world a better place.
 So, I decided to make some green improvements.

-If you are unsure about why you should make some green improvements in your home, I can tell you that there are quite a few benefits.
 For starters, you can save money.
-Second, you can establish a healthier home as well as healthy habits for your kids, and you should be able to make a positive impact on your community and the environment.
+Second, you can establish a healthier green home with help.
+That’s as well as healthy habits for your kids, and you should be able to make a positive impact on your community and the environment.